-- F. Carefully lift and rotate the bike, lowering it gently back into the box with the fork overhanging the box side.
-The stem should be pointing forward and the disc brake caliper should be on the left (non-drivetrain) side of the bike. - G. Gently squeeze the arms of the front brake together and remove the rubber band.
+- G. Remove all additional packaging from the bike, letting the handlebar gently hang from the frame. - H. Carefully lift and rotate the bike, lowering it gently back into the box with the fork overhanging the box side.
+The stem should be pointing forward and the disc brake caliper should be on the left (non-drivetrain) side of the bike. - I. Locate and remove the warranty card and set it aside with the owner's manual.